jlewis-89/Milestone-Project-2/README.md

 ### JEST Test Suite
 * As part of the development process JEST was consdiered as part of the automated testing strategy but I have opted on this occasion to avoid the TDD route as I am keen to develop the code and my understanding of Javascript including manually testing code through console logs and dev tools to enable me to understand the changes at a more granular level, the code has then been tested via automated online validators.
 I would like to produce a suite of JEST tests later on but it does not form part of the project critical path.

+### Browser Testing
+As part of testing the webpage after deploying it to GitHub Pages the site has been opened and tested for both functionality and responsivity on the following browsers son both mobile and desktop screen sizes.
+* Google Chrome / Mozilla Firefox / Microsoft Edge

 ## API's

 ### Email JS